-Sift through the storied history of ancient Israel in the free eBook Israel: An Archaeological Journey.
+Sift through the storied history of ancient Israel

 Israel.
 The very name means different things to different people.
-It is a geographic place: the ancient land of the Hebrews as well as a modern Mediterranean nation.
+It is a geographic place: the ancient land of the Israelites as well as a modern Mediterranean nation.
 It is a people: practitioners of Judaism who see themselves as descended from Biblical Jacob.
 It is a hot-button political topic, a homeland, a vacation destination and, perhaps most significantly, it is the place where three of the world’s major religions converge, creating a palimpsest of history that is one of the richest and most complex in the world.

 In “The Fury of Babylon: Ashkelon and the Archaeology of Destruction,” Harvard professor Lawrence Stager guides readers through the excavations at Ashkelon, painting a portrait of the city whose vicious destruction by the Babylonian army was so vividly described by the prophet Jeremiah (Jeremiah 47:4–5).
 Stager sets the site against the backdrop of the larger political and historical context of Egypt and Babylon in the seventh century B.C., and offers a detailed picture of the city and the life of its inhabitants on the eve of its destruction, as gleaned from a meticulous examination of the archaeological record.